-Sync service enables you to keep consistent contents between multiple devices – think Dropbox or iCloud Drive, for example.
+Sync services enable you to keep consistent contents between multiple devices—think Dropbox or iCloud Drive, for example.
 Make one change to the contents of that shared info, and the same thing happens across all devices, including file changes and deletions.
-Depending on how you have syncing and sharing set-up you can delete a file on one device and have it disappear on all the other shared devices.
+Depending on how you have syncing and sharing set up, you can delete a file on one device and have it disappear on all the other shared devices.

 Thinking One Backup Is Enough

 “Hey, I’m backing up to the cloud.
 That’s better than nothing, right?”

 It’s better than nothing but it’s not enough.
 You want a local backup too.
 That’s why I recommend a 3-2-1 backup strategy.
 In addition to the “live” copy of the data on your hard drive, make sure you have a local backup, and use the cloud for off-site storage.
 Likewise, if you’re only storing data on a local backup, you’re putting all your eggs in that basket.
 Add off-site backup to complete your backup strategy.
 Conversely, if you only store your data in the cloud, you’re susceptible to those services being down as well.
 So having a local copy can keep you productive even if your favorite service is temporarily down.

 “I’m not backing up anything important enough for hackers to bother with.”

 With identity theft on the rise, the security of all of your data online should be paramount.
 Strong encryption is important, so make sure it’s supported by the services you depend on.

 Even if a bad actor doesn’t want your data, they still may want your computer for nefarious purposes, like driving a botnet used to launch a distributed denial of service (DDoS) attack.
 That’s exactly what recently happened to Dyn, a company that provides core internet services for other popular internet services like Twitter and Spotify.